Digibear-io/socket-bridge/Readme.md

 ## install

-`npm i -g @digibear/ws-bridge`
+`npm i -g @digibear/socket-bridge`

 ## Usage

-`ws-bridge --websocket 2000 --telnet 2001`
+`wsb --connect --websocket 2000 --telnet 2001`

 If no ports are supplied then it defaults to `4201` for tcp and `4204` for the Websocket port.
+For a full list of flags and toggles use. `wsb --help` or just `wsb`